simkovic/simkovic.github.io/references.md

 Gelman, A., & Stern, H. (2006).
 The difference between “significant” and “not significant” is not itself statistically significant.
 The American Statistician, 60(4), 328-331.

 Gelman, A., & Hill, J. (2007).
 Data analysis using regression and multilevel/hierarchical models.
 Cambridge University Press.

+Gelman, A., Hill, J., & Yajima, M. (2012).
+Why we (usually) don't have to worry about multiple comparisons.
+Journal of Research on Educational Effectiveness, 5(2), 189-211.

 Gelman, A., & Shalizi, C. R. (2013).
 Philosophy and the practice of Bayesian statistics.
 British Journal of Mathematical and Statistical Psychology, 66(1), 8-38.